yassine-bennkhay/colicoli_todo_api/README.md

 ## API Reference
-This is a NodeJS TODO API for creating, updating, reading and deleting todos.
+This is a NodeJS TODO API for creating, updating, reading, and deleting todos.
-In this reference, I will give a quick documentation on how to get the NodeJS Server up and running in your machine and perform the different operations.
+In this reference, I will give quick documentation on how to get the NodeJS Server up and running on your machine and perform the different operations.

 First things first make sure to download NodeJS from this [link](https://nodejs.org/en) if you don't have it already.